guidotiana/MonteGrappa/README.md

 	#CCMP=/usr/lib64/openmpi/bin/mpicc
 	CCMP=/usr/lib64/openmpi/bin/mpicc -fopenmp

-and set the variable
+and set the environment variable

 	$ export OMP_NUM_THREADS=N

 where N is the number of threads you want to use.
 N=1 means no OpenMP parallelization.
-Performances are system and parameters
-dependent: always test your configuration before to run long simulations.
+Since performances are system and parameters dependent, always test your configuration before to run long simulations.

 ================ CUSTOM INSTALLATION ====================================